 TRANSPORTATION.
-Transportation to and from the venue will be covered from the publication’s budget.
+Transportation to and from the venue will be covered from the publication’s budget, if funding is available.
 The mode of transportation (ground or air) will be at the discretion of the adviser.
 Mileage for any one assignment will be paid for one vehicle at the university reimbursement rate.
 If a student chooses to take a second vehicle rather than share a ride, no mileage may be claimed for the second vehicle.
 When using air travel, receipts completed by the vendor must be obtained for any necessary ground transportation such as taxis or shuttles.

 LODGING.
 The publication will pay for one hotel room for coverage of an event that requires an overnight stay.
 In the case of a male and female staff member being assigned to cover an out-of-town event, the publication will pay for two hotel rooms.